 “I don't want to be bound.
 Kill me, please kill me,” it cried.

 Gersius searched his mind and heart for what to say.
 To be bound was an ancient magic that tied the being's soul to another and rendered them helpless before the master.
-It was an ancient magic, but it could only be used if you knew the true name of the being to be bound.
-He knew what he was asking of the creature, and knew that it would probably prefer death to being bound.
+It could only be used if you knew the true name of the being to be bound.
+He knew what he was asking of the dragon, and knew it would prefer death to being bound.

 “I give you my word as a knight of Astikar that I will treat you with respect and dignity.”
-He paused and listened.
-When he got only low sobs from the ball of scales he spoke again.
+He paused and listened, hoping that would make some difference.
+When he got only low sobs from the ball of scales, he spoke again.
 “Please, you are dying, our time grows short,” he implored the broken dragon.

 “Then I will finally be free!” it sobbed.

-“A year and a day,” he said to the creature.
+“A year and a day,” he said in a sudden burst of inspiration.
 “I swear on my honor as a priest of Astikar to limit your binding to a year and a day.”

 “A year and a day?” came a feeble voice from within.